projectthirdyanl/yemete/DEPLOYMENT_SUMMARY.md

 ## Notes

-- The worker uses the same codebase/image as the web platform, which is efficient for your monorepo setup
+- The worker uses the same codebase as the web platform, which is efficient for your monorepo setup
 - Redis is optional - the application will work without it (caching disabled)
 - All services communicate over the internal Proxmox network (192.168.120.0/24)
 - The tunnel/proxy (192.168.120.38) handles external access and SSL termination
+- Services are managed via systemd for better integration with the system
+- Application files are located at `/opt/yametee` (web) and `/opt/yametee-worker` (worker)